 Our first ever Student Support Champion, Professor Edward Peck, has also been speaking to bereaved parents to understand where improvements can be made.

-To deliver better practice in mental health support across the higher education sector Professor Peck will chair a new Higher Education Mental Health Implementation Taskforce, which will include bereaved parents, students, mental health experts, charities and sector representatives.
+To deliver better practice in mental health support across the higher education sector Professor Peck is chairing a Higher Education Mental Health Implementation Taskforce, which will include bereaved parents, students, mental health experts, charities and sector representatives.

-By May 2024, it will be asked to deliver a final report with a plan for better early identification of students at risk, a University Student Commitment on dealing with students sensitively on disciplinary issues, and a set of clear targets for improvements in practice by providers.
-It will put in place an interim plan by the end of 2023.
+It has been asked to deliver a report with a plan for better early identification of students at risk, a University Student Commitment on dealing with students sensitively on disciplinary issues, and a set of clear targets for improvements in practice by providers.

 What should I do if I’m worried about a friend or family member at university?